 Before the internet, transcription services were already here.
 Clients mail a disc or a tape to the transcriber and after the job, the transcriber will mail back the document.
 This process usually takes days.

-Now that we the internet, there is still a large demand for transcription opportunities from different industries including:
+Now that we have the internet, there is still a large demand for transcription opportunities from different industries including:

 Transcription doesn’t require a special skill.
 In fact, all you need to do is to listen carefully to what you hear from the audio or video file, type it into a document, make sure the grammar is correct, and send the document to the client.